Retro Rocket OS

 Arrays in Retro Rocket BASIC are deliberately simple, typed vectors.
 One dimension, fixed length, and the same $/#/int suffix rules as scalars.
 You create them with DIM, you can change their length with REDIM, and you index them with an integer expression.
 That’s it.
 No hidden growth, no iterators, no surprises.

 An array’s type is part of its name: A() holds integers, R#() holds reals, S$() holds strings.
 Index expressions are evaluated by the expression engine and treated as integers; out-of-range indices raise a normal runtime error (which you can catch with ON ERROR PROC …).
-Because arrays are first-class variables, they obey the same scope and lifetime rules: locals live for the duration of the current PROC/FN frame; globals persist for the program’s life.
+Arrays are always global to the program and persist for the program’s whole lifetime.

 DIM allocates a contiguous block sized for the declared length.
 REDIM replaces that storage with a new block for the new length; elements that fit in the new size are retained, anything beyond the new end is discarded, and newly created slots are reset to the type’s default (numeric zero or empty string).
 The intent is predictable memory and time: you pay for resizing at the moment you ask for it, not piecemeal while your program runs.